-GISC 1301 Cartography & Geog - Gis & Gps (2-4-3) Introduction to the principles of cartography and geography.
+GISC 1301 Cartography and Geography in Geographical Information Systems (GIS) and Global Positioning Systems (2-4-3) Introduction to the principles of cartography and geography.
 Emphasis on global reference systems and the use of satellites for measurements and navigation.

-GISC 1311 Introduction to GIS (2-4-3) Introduction to basic concepts of vector GIS using several industry specific software programs including nomenclature of cartography and geography.
+GISC 1311 Introduction to Geographic Information Systems (GIS) (2-4-3) Introduction to basic concepts of vector GIS using several industry specific software programs including nomenclature of cartography and geography.